superorbital/.github/profile/README.md

 _Let our deeply experienced Kubernetes experts supercharge your engineering team._

 Our seasoned experts embed within your team as subject matter experts on all things Kubernetes and DevOps.
-We help them tackle targeted problems and provide the judgement and expertise they need to de-risk high-profile and challenging projects.
+We help them tackle targeted problems and provide the judgment and expertise they need to de-risk high-profile and challenging projects.

 > "**SuperOrbital was incredible.** They really put in the extra effort to ensure our infrastructure was simple, stable, secure and maintainable.
 We couldn't be happier!"
 > -- Chris Metcalfe, Co-founder, Hedge